 - Ransomware - software that encrypts your files and threatens to delete them unless you pay a ransom

-Phishing is a scan using email to get you to click on a malicious link, open an attachment, or provide information.
+Phishing is a scam using email to get you to click on a malicious link, open an attachment, or provide information.
 For example, an attacker may send an email that appears to be from your bank that contains a link.
 Clicking the link will take you to a site that appears to be your bank, but isn't.
 When you enter your password and account number, you have just given you bank information to an attacker.
 Spear phishing is like normal phishing, but it uses personal information about you to gain your trust.
 This information could come from another hacked site, public records, or a data breach of a company that had information about you.

 Do your updates!
 As software companies learn about vulnerabilities, they send out fixes.
 By not doing updates, you are making an attackers job easy by letting them use known exploits against you.
 Any software that is on your computer needs to be kept up to date.
 For example: